yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ## Summary
 The AI Gateway project is to act as a centralized access point for managing and controlling access to various AI models within an organization.
-It provides a single interface for developers to interact with different AI providers while ensuring security, governance and observability over AI traffic.
+It provides a single interface for developers to interact with different AI Services while ensuring security, governance and observability over AI traffic.

 This proposal introduces new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **AIGatewayRoute**, **AIServiceBackend** and **BackendSecurityPolicy**.

 * The `AIGatewayRoute` specifies the schema for the user requests and routing rules to the `AIServiceBackend`s.
-* The `AIServiceBackend` defines the AI service backend schema and security policy for various AI providers.
+* The `AIServiceBackend` defines the AI service backend schema and security policy for various AI Services.
 This resource is managed by the Inference Platform Admin persona.
-* The `BackendSecurityPolicy` defines the authentication policy for AI service provider with API key or cloud credentials.
+* The `BackendSecurityPolicy` defines the authentication policy for AI services with API key or cloud credentials.
 * Rate Limiting for LLM workload is based on tokens, we extend envoy gateway to support generic cost based rate limiting.

 ## Goals

 - Drive the consensus on the Envoy AI Gateway API for the MVP features
-  - Upstream Model Access: Support accessing models from an initial list of AI Providers: AWS Bedrock, OpenAI.
+  - Upstream Model Access: Support accessing models from an initial list of AI Services: AWS Bedrock, OpenAI.
-  - Unified Client Access: Support a unified AI gateway API across AI providers.
+  - Unified Client Access: Support a unified AI gateway API across AI Services.
   - Traffic Management: Monitor and regulate AI usage, including token rate limiting and cost optimization by tracking API calls and model usage.
   - Observability: Provide detailed insights into usage patterns, performance and potential issues through logging and metrics collection.
   - Policy Enforcement: Allow organizations to set specific rules and guidelines for how AI models can be accessed and used.